omt66/angular2-final-ts-webpack/README.md

 This will start the server at port 7070
 Go to http://localhost:7070 to view your application.

-Directory structure for your projects as follows:
+Directory structure for your project is shown below:
 ```
 + src
   +- app